EVENTS CALENDAR

 Dr. Mathieu Paapst

-Dr. Mathieu Paapst LLM works as a lecturer and researcher at the department of legal theory, section Law and IT of the University of Groningen.
+Dr. Mathieu Paapst works as an assistant professor Law and IT at the University of Groningen.
 He is interested in the legal, ethical and sociological aspects of the information society.
-He graduated with a Master’s degree on Law and ICT and he received his PhD on a multidisciplinary research project (Law, Public Administration, Innovation and Technology Management) regarding open source and open standards policy resistance in IT procurement.
+He graduated with a Master’s degree on Law and IT and he received his PhD on a multidisciplinary research project (Law, Public Administration, Innovation and Technology Management) regarding open source and open standards policy resistance in IT procurement.
 He has been project coordinator and/or researcher for several Dutch research projects (e.g. on standardization policy compliance for the Dutch ministry of Economic Affairs, on semantic interoperability standards for the ministry of Justice, and on e-Casemanagement, an international research for the judicial organizations).
-He is chief editor of the Ars Aequi Law book on Dutch Internetlaw, and editor of the academic journal “Tijdschrift voor Internetrecht”.
-He is a board member of the Internet Society (ISOC-nl), and a member of the Dutch governments Commission of procurement experts.

 Dr. Paul Adams